-Starting as a swimmer; Barry was competing at school-level by 11 then county by 13.
-Later gaining Welsh trials he added a mutli-disciplinary aspect with lifesaving competitions winning medals at club, regional and welsh levels.
+Starting as a swimmer Barry was competing at school-level by 11 years of age, then county level by 13.
+Later gaining Welsh trials he added a mutli-disciplinary aspect with lifesaving competitions winning medals at club, regional and Welsh levels.

 Barry gained Royal Army Medical Corps apprentice college colours for swimming during basic training period whilst also trying out tug-of-war.
-In early years, he continued to represent his units but adding water-polo), ‘March and Shoot’ and rugby to his repertoire whilst also trying boxing, squash and orienteering.
+In his early years, he continued to represent his units but adding water-polo, ‘March and Shoot’ and rugby to his repertoire whilst also trying boxing, squash and orienteering.

 A recreational interest in cycling became more competitive when he added this to swimming and whilst in Berlin, competed in his first triathlon.
-Encouraged by an ex-professional cyclist, he finished top 10 out of field of over 140, showing he had some running pedigree.
+Encouraged by an former professional cyclist, he finished in the top 10 out of field of over 140, also demonstrating an aptitude for running!
 A respectable 2 hours 59 minutes and 52 seconds in his first marathon further proved this.
 He also led the competition home in an American / British challenge ‘March and Shoot’ competition which his unit won.

 Completing his first Ironman distance Triathlon on returning to the UK, he was recruited into his new units swimming, athletics and-cross country teams.
 His running ability appeared to extend over a range of distances from 1,500 metres (4 mins 27seconds), 5km (16 mins 31 seconds), 10km (35 minutes 32 seconds) and half marathon (1 hour 21 minutes).
-Gaining a diploma in health and fitness as well swimming teaching qualification, the former allowing him to assist the Army PT’s by leading sports specific instruction whilst in the gulf.
-Whilst in Bahrain, he also ran the anchor leg in a 10-person in a international 20km run (relay) where they finished 5th.
+Gaining a Diploma in Health and Fitness as well as a swimming teaching qualification, the former allowing him to assist the Army PT’s by leading sports specific instruction whilst in the Gulf.
+Whilst in Bahrain, he also ran the anchor leg in a 10-person in a international 20km run (relay) where they finished fifth.

-On leaving the army, Barry’s energy returned to triathlon (Welsh Grand Prix Series and a further ironman distance event [11 hours 31 minutes]) and its individual components (cycling time trials and run events).
-Complimented by fitness, coaching and swimming teaching qualifications, he also became lead coach (voluntary) in Carneddau Triathlon club.
+On leaving the army, Barry pursued his passion for triathlon (Welsh Grand Prix Series and a further ironman distance event [11 hours 31 minutes]) and its individual components (cycling time trials and run events).
+Complimented by fitness, coaching and swimming teaching qualifications, he also became lead coach (voluntary) in Carneddau Triathlon Club.

-Whilst at University between 1998 and 2001, Triathlon took second-stage with Rugby and Rowing (4’s and an 8’s crew) taking over.
-On the indoor-rowing scene; he recorded times of 16 minutes 35 seconds for 2k on a concept-2 rower but was unable to compete in championships due to being hospitalised with pneumonia.
+Whilst at University between 1998 and 2001, Triathlon was accompanied by Rugby and Rowing (4’s and an 8’s crew).
+On the indoor-rowing scene he recorded times of 16 minutes 35 seconds for 2k on a concept-2 rower but was unable to compete in championships due to being hospitalised with pneumonia.

-Following graduation, a return to triathlon was split between participation and coaching.
-Training and competing (including sustaining a broken arm in the infamous etape’de tour) was supported by coaching and guiding a visually impaired athlete (Maggie) and lead to organising training camps for other athletes with disabilities and recognition by British Triathlon with a small role in para-development.
+Following graduation, Barry’s time was split between participation in and coaching of Triathlon.
+Training and competing (including sustaining a broken arm in the infamous Etape’de tour) was supported by coaching and guiding a visually impaired athlete (Maggie) and lead to organising training camps for other athletes with disabilities and recognition by British Triathlon with a small role in para-development.

 As well as national events, Maggie represented team GB.
-She wore team colours at the British championships and then worlds (be it with restrictions) in Vancouver where they were sponsored by the Royal Bank of Scotland.
+She wore team colours at the British championships and then the World Championships (be it with restrictions) in Vancouver where they were sponsored by the Royal Bank of Scotland.
 This was a very special time in his life.

-Coming back home and with some hard training, Barry started participating in triathlons again whilst also joining GOG triathlon with whom he also coached.
-Teaching Lyndsay to swim, ride and run from scratch (no mean feat at the age of 35 years) gave her the bug and her interest in joining in.
+Coming back home and with some hard training, Barry started participating in triathlons again whilst also joining GOG Triathlon (Landudno’s Great Orme Goats) with whom he also coached.
+Teaching Lyndsay to swim, ride and run from scratch (no mean feat at the age of 35 years) he nurtured her interest and passion for sport.

 Still having aspirations of a long-course event with more racing, Barry’s dream is now split with his love of coaching.
-Qualifying as a British Triathlon High performing (level 3) coach as well as gaining a level 3 personal trainers qualification enables him coach to the most complete degree; and to both groups and individuals.
-Agility and co-ordination can also included with ballroom / latin dancing.
+Qualifying as a British Triathlon High Performing (Level 3) Coach as well as gaining a Level 3 Personal Trainer qualification enables him coach to the most complete degree, and to both groups and individuals.
+Agility and co-ordination can also assist with ballroom / Latin dancing.

-The combination of all these factors means that together with Lyndsay, they can now incorporate coaching into the business so they can deliver training camps, course, workshops and individual sessions; taking the story to the next level.
+The combination of all these factors means that together with Lyndsay, they can now incorporate coaching into the business so they can deliver training camps, course, workshops and individual sessions, taking their story to the next level.